-Welcome to one of the ‘capstone’ editions of the Ohio Family Trust Company Educational Series.
-In this edition, we will pull it all together with a case study that exemplifies how an FTC can be a shareholder transition solution for a family owning a privately held company with the desire of passing the company on to future generations.
-This case study will focus on the transfer of a privately held company to the third generation (G3).
-Generations will be referred to as G1, G2, and G3, successively.
-The next edition will focus on the decision of a G1 family member to establish an Ohio Family Trust Company as a solution to his family concerns.
+In this article, we present a case study that exemplifies how a private family trust company (PFTC) can be a shareholder transition solution for a family owning a privately held company with the desire of passing the company on to future generations.
+This case study focuses on the transfer of a privately held company to the third generation (G3).
+Generations are referred to as G1, G2, and G3, successively.

 FAMILY BUSINESS PROFILE